 The total objective in our PINN now reads

-where $w_i$ are weights controlling the relative importance of each term.
-The $\mathcal{L}_{\text{ciBK}}=\|\mathcal{R}_{\text{ciBK}}\|^2$ is the ciBK residual defined in Eq.~\eqref{eq:ciBK}, $\mathcal{L}_{\text{data}}$ quantifies agreement with the experimental data, and $\mathcal{L}_{\text{phy}}$ encodes additional physical constraints.
-Optimization is performed with the AdamW algorithm~\cite{loshchilov2018decoupled} together with a cosine-annealing learning-rate schedule~\cite{DBLP:journals/corr/LoshchilovH16a}, ensuring stable and high-precision convergence.
-We simultaneously fit the network parameters $\theta$ and three physical parameters $\mathbf{p}=\{R_p, K_{\text{factor}}^{VM}, \alpha_{fr}\}$, where $R_p$ is the effective transverse proton size, $K_{\text{factor}}^{VM}$ accounts for uncertainties in the non-perturbative $J/\Psi$ wave function, and $\alpha_{fr}$ is the infrared-frozen value of the running coupling in the ciBK evolution.
-In this framework, the effective anomalous dimension is determined locally from gradients of $\mathcal{N}_\theta(r,Y)$, rather than treated as a fixed constant.
-To stabilize optimization in the presence of disparate gradient scales, the weights $w_i$ are adaptively adjusted during training by balancing the back-propagated gradient magnitudes of the corresponding loss components~\cite{WANG2024113112,WANG2022110768}.
+{where \(w_i\) are numerical balancing factors controlling the relative importance of each term.
+Their values are determined through gradient-based loss-weight calibration, as described in Sec.~A3 of the Supplemental Material.} The $\mathcal{L}_{\text{ciBK}}=\|\mathcal{R}_{\text{ciBK}}\|^2$ is the ciBK residual defined in Eq.~\eqref{eq:ciBK}, $\mathcal{L}_{\text{data}}$ quantifies agreement with the experimental data, and $\mathcal{L}_{\text{phy}}$ encodes additional physical constraints.
+Optimization is performed with the AdamW algorithm~\cite{loshchilov2018decoupled} together with a cosine-annealing learning-rate schedule~\cite{DBLP:journals/corr/LoshchilovH16a}, ensuring stable and high-precision convergence. {We simultaneously fit the network parameters $\theta$ and the physical parameters $\mathbf{p}=\{R_p,\,K_{\rm factor}^{VM},\,C^2\}$.
+Here $R_p$ is the transverse proton size, entering the normalization through $\sigma_0/2=\pi R_p^2$ with $\sigma_{\rm dip}(r,x_B)=\sigma_0\, N(r,x_B)$; $K_{\rm factor}^{VM}$ multiplies the exclusive vector-meson cross section to absorb residual uncertainties in the non-perturbative $J/\psi$ wave function; and $C^2$ fixes the running-coupling scale $\mu^2=4C^2/r^2$ in the ciBK kernel.
+The infrared-frozen coupling is fixed to $\alpha_{\rm fr}=0.7$.} In this framework, the effective anomalous dimension is determined locally from gradients of $\mathcal{N}_\theta(r,Y)$, rather than treated as a fixed constant.
 Uncertainties are quantified with a hybrid strategy combining the Monte Carlo replica method and a deep ensemble approach~\cite{lakshminarayanan2017simplescalablepredictiveuncertainty}.
-To propagate experimental errors, we generate statistically independent pseudodata replicas by sampling each data point from a Gaussian distribution centered on the measured central number with a width given by its uncertainty, and train an independent network for each replica.
+To propagate experimental errors, we generate statistically independent pseudodata replicas by sampling each data point from a Gaussian distribution centered on the measured central value with a width given by its uncertainty, and train an independent network for each replica.
 Each network outputs both the continuous amplitude $N(r,Y)$ and a data-dependent predictive variance needed to construct theory predictions.
 We therefore take $\mathcal{L}_{\text{data}}$ to be a negative log-likelihood, which naturally incorporates heteroscedastic (aleatoric) uncertainties.
 This yields a robust uncertainty band for the extracted universal amplitude $N(r,Y)$.
 Detailed expressions for $\mathcal{L}_{\text{data}}$ and $\mathcal{L}_{\text{phy}}$, together with a full description of the PINN framework, are provided in the Supplemental Material.

 \textbf{\textit{Results and Discussion.}} The global fit includes the HERA reduced cross section $\sigma_r$ at all available energies $\sqrt{s}=224.9,\,251.5,\,300.3,$ and $318~\mathrm{GeV}$~\cite{H1:2015ubc,H1:2009pze}, the reduced charm cross section $\sigma_r^{c\bar c}$ at $\sqrt{s}=318~\mathrm{GeV}$~\cite{H1:2018flt}, and exclusive diffractive $J/\psi$ photoproduction~\cite{ALICE:2014eof,ALICE:2018oyo,H1:2005dtp,H1:2013okq,ZEUS:2002wfj,LHCb:2018rcm,LHCb:2024pcz}.
 Unless stated otherwise, we restrict to the measurements with $x_B\le 0.004$ and $2<Q^2<45~\mathrm{GeV}^2$.